Newbury Academy Trust Trinity School

 - 9.2: How will my child be prepared to move on to the next stage within school, e.g. class or key stage?

 Students tend to stay with the same form tutor from years 7-11 so the tutor will do some preparatory work with their tutor groups regarding transition within school.
 If the young person has a Statement of Educational Needs or an EHCP, then any worries or concerns about the following year will be discussed at the Annual Review.
-Trinity School has a Careers Advisor who works with students to help prepare them for Post-16 education and beyond and PSHE days, held three times a year will have aspects of Careers advice included.
+Trinity School has a Careers Advisor who works with students to help prepare them for Post-16 education and beyond and PSHE days will have aspects of Careers advice included.

 - 9.3: How will my child be prepared to move on to his or her next school?